joaomlourenco/novathesis/README.md

 If you couldn't find what you were looking for, ask for help in:

-* the [facebook page](https://www.facebook.com/groups/novathesis/) (PT or EN) at https://www.facebook.com/groups/novathesis.
+* The [facebook page](https://www.facebook.com/groups/novathesis/) (PT or EN) at https://www.facebook.com/groups/novathesis.
-* the [google group](https://groups.google.com/forum/#!forum/novathesis) (EN only please) at https://groups.google.com/forum/#!forum/novathesis.
+* The [google group](https://groups.google.com/forum/#!forum/novathesis) (EN only please) at https://groups.google.com/forum/#!forum/novathesis.
-* You may also give a look at the new [NOVA thesis blog](https://novathesis.blogspot.pt) at https://novathesis.blogspot.pt.
+* You may also give a look at the [NOVA thesis blog](https://novathesis.blogspot.pt) at https://novathesis.blogspot.pt.

 Those are the right places to learn about LaTeX and ask for help!  *Please don't ask for help by email!
-We won't answer…*
+I will not answer them…*

 ### Suggestions and Recommendations